wateentaleb/Ball-Levitation-Apparatus/README.md

 ## Objective

-Control the vertical position of the ball inside the Ball Levitation Apparatus
+The objective is to accurately control the vertical position of the ball inside the Ball Levitation Apparatus.
+Furthermore, the goal was to were to innovate to create a method or to implement a method to efficiency display data without compromising performance.
+Various methods were used to tackle the problems, and all will be illustrated and explained in the following report, there will also be a GIF shown below to demonstrate the result.

 ## Demonstration